Andrada31/Transfer-Learning-in-Astronomy/frontend/README.md

 - **React**: Used for building the frontend of the web application.

 ## Features
-Deep Learning Models: Users can toggle between VGG, ResNet, and EfficientNet for classification.
+- **Deep Learning Models**: Users can toggle between VGG, ResNet, and EfficientNet for classification.
-Web-Based Interface: React interactive UI for easy exploration.
+- **Web-Based Interface**: React interactive UI for easy exploration.
-REST API: Flask backend for model inference and data handling.
+- **REST API**: Flask backend for model inference and data handling.